 Scenario 1 - Separate attendances

 You can bill the appropriate attendance item for each attendance.
 The second attendance was not a continuation of the earlier consultation.
-There was a reasonable lapse of time between the two visits.
+There was a reasonable lapse of time between the 2 visits.

 Make note of the time of each attendance on the account or include service text for electronic claims.
 This will help us assess the claim.

 Scenario 2 - Continuation of the initial or earlier attendance

 You see a patient and give a prescription for an Implanon contraceptive implant.
 The patient returns to have the implant inserted after the pharmacy dispenses it.

 You can only bill one attendance item.
 The second visit was a continuation of the first attendance.

 Scenario 3 – Co-claiming a COVID-19 vaccine suitability assessment service with another attendance